playframework/playframework/documentation/manual/scalaGuide/main/validation/ScalaValidationRuleCombinators.md

 @[rule-extract-ageInt-test](code/ScalaValidationRuleCombinators.scala)

-If we try to parse something that's not an `Int`, we get a `Failure` with the appropriate Path and error:
+If we try to parse something that is not an `Int`, we get a `Failure` with the appropriate Path and error:

 @[rule-extract-ageInt-fail](code/ScalaValidationRuleCombinators.scala)